officialhopsof/resume/Resume.md

 * Led 8-week critical incident affecting 24M users, coordinating cross-functional team with executive communication, achieving zero data loss, mitigating €20M+ fine exposure, and improving future response time 80%.
 * Served as engineering POC for staffing and strategy across 5 concurrent high-visibility initiatives, consistently delivering on-time or ahead of schedule.
 * Drove shift from waterfall to iterative delivery, establishing continuous delivery practices that delivered value up to 4 months earlier than other teams.
-* Strategically deferred legacy messaging service migration, saving 4 months of engineering work by identifying architectural dependencies, enabling decommissioning of 2 services in <1 week.
+* Strategically deferred legacy messaging service migration, saving 4 months of engineering work by identifying architectural dependencies, enabling decommissioning of 2 services in under 1 week.
 * Led product discovery and MVP definition for 3-quarter messaging modernization initiative, reducing scope to core capabilities and establishing iterative delivery approach that successfully migrated 2/3 of legacy traffic while increasing response rates from 16% to 21.5%.
 * Led effort to add OpenAI LLM to messaging products, partnering with ML infra teams to define risk acceptance and technical direction, generating 1.5M+ additional messaging connections.
 * Defined technical and product direction to unify pre and post apply conversations, creating a streamlined experience for jobseekers and employers serving 20M+ monthly active messaging users.